ajcwebdev/dash-transcripts/markdown_files/2024-01-08-quarterly-report-q4-23.md

 [70:23] Yes, yes.
 Less and less bugs.
 We should have pretty good progress.
 What we had the last few years is, first, the platform team was adding some features and also
 [70:41] migrating from the JavaScript to Rust, which was done.
 And a lot of features, a lot of basic features like withdrawals, transfers, all of this was done.
 So what we have now is just get rid of
 [70:55] these issues and bugs that we can see.
 So there should be definitely less and less of them.
 It's good to hear.
 [71:04] Okay.
 Well, thanks for joining us today, everyone.
 We look forward to seeing you next week at the same time.
-Merry Christmas again to you, Mikael.
+Merry Christmas again to you, Mikhail.
 And take care, everyone.
 [71:16] See you.
 Bye-bye.